Variation of the uncentered maximal characteristic Function: The optimal rate in lambda

 Also related topics for various exponents \(1\leq p\leq\infty\) have been studied, such as the continuity of the maximal operator in Sobolev spaces \cite{MR1724375} and bounds for the gradient of other maximal operators, such as fractional, convolution, discrete, local and bilinear maximal operators \cite{MR3809456,MR2431055,MR3063097,MR3319617,MR1650343,MR1979008,2017arXiv171007233L,2019arXiv190904375R}.

-I would like to thank my supervisor, Juha Kinnunen for all of his support, and Panu Lahti for discussions on the theory of sets of finite perimeter, his suggested proof of \Cref{cla_largeboundaryinball}, and repeated reading of and advice on the manuscript.
+I would like to thank my supervisor, Juha Kinnunen for all of his support, Panu Lahti for discussions on the theory of sets of finite perimeter, his suggested proof of \Cref{cla_largeboundaryinball}, and repeated reading of and advice on the manuscript, and Carlos Mudarra for discussions on the proof of \Cref{cla_surfacedistanceboxingball}.
+I am indebted to the anonymous referees for their careful reading and the large amount of improvements they suggested both in style and in mathematical substance to the paper.
 The author has been supported by the Vilho, Yrj\"o and Kalle V\"ais\"al\"a Foundation of the Finnish Academy of Science and Letters.